KosRud/DQ-skinning-for-Unity/README.md

 Only SkinnedMeshRenderer knows it &nbsp;&nbsp; ¯\\\_(ツ)\_/¯

 After extracting the bone array in `Start()` my script disables `SkinnedMeshRenderer` component as it is no longer needed.
 All the animations are performed by the script.
 You can verify it in the editor after hitting play button.

+### How do I use custom shaders?

+Alas it's complicated.<br>
+I added comments to "Standard hacked for DQ skinning" marking the alterations i made to the Standard shader.<br>
+You can try to do the same with your own shader to make it work with the script.

+Feel free to contact me in [this thread](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/) at unity forum if you need help.

+I would also like to hear about your projects that use my script and your experience with it.

 ## Known bugs